generalbarca/generalbarca/README.md

 # Hi there, I'm John 👋

-I am a Computer Science student at the University of British Columbia focusing on low-level software engineering, efficient data structures, and algorithmic optimization.
+I am a Computer Science student at the University of British Columbia currently leanring low-level software engineering, efficient data structures, and algorithmic optimization.

 - 🤔 I’m looking for inspirations how to improve our society
 - 💬 Ask me about life and healthcare, I am a subject matter expert